 - Frames: The Attorney General’s office notes frames are almost always steel in more significant buildings located in urban areas.

 - Façade: Larger buildings in the city are likely to be made of bricks and cement.

-- Landscaping: New York City apartment dwellers may not pay too much attention to this, but if there is landscaping, the number and types of trees/bushes are areas to focus on.
+- Landscaping: New York City apartment residents may not pay too much attention to this, but if there is landscaping, the number and types of trees/bushes are areas.

 What to Look for In a Resale Within an Existing Building

-This covers buyers of units in an existing building or one that has, been converted co-op, or condo.
+For buyers of units in an existing building or one that is a new development.
 Under these circumstances, the requirements are less demanding on the sponsor.
-The sponsor has to hire a professional engineer, and uncovered defects must be disclosed.
-After this; it is in the buyer’s court since the sponsor is not obligated to fix the problems.
+The sponsor has to hire a professional engineer and uncovered defects.
+After this, it is in the buyer’s court since the sponsor is not obligated to fix the problems.

 Specific problems may not concern you since you are buying a co-op or condo, and feel standard maintenance/common charges cover these.
 However, these could increase to fund these repairs.

 There are steps buyers can take to afford more protection